colfin-96/MonopolyFromNothing/README.md

 ***Also check out the new branch!
 David - merge it if you are happy with it!***

 If you want a cheat sheet for writing markdown, go to this link: [Markdown Cheat Sheet](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf)

+This page helps in making markdown tables: [Markdown Tables](http://www.tablesgenerator.com/markdown_tables#)

 ##General questions